Abdulla-Balla/Autonomous-Car/README.md

 # Line-Following Robot

-This project implements a simple line-following robot using an Arduino microcontroller, three infrared (IR) sensors, and two DC motors controlled via an H-bridge driver.
+This project implements a simple line-following robot using an Arduino microcontroller, three photoresistor, and two DC motors controlled via an H-bridge driver.
 The robot follows a black line on a white surface by reading sensor inputs and adjusting motor speeds and directions accordingly.

 ---